leaving a gift in your will

-Donations from our supporters are vital to our work; they enable us to carry out the activities that are at the core of our organisation, including project research and development, wildlife surveys, volunteer and staff training, and site maintenance.
+If you choose to leave us a charitable gift in your will, then you’ll be helping us to carry out the activities that are at the core of our organisation.
+This includes project research and development, wildlife surveys, volunteer and staff training, and site maintenance.
 So much our work simply wouldn’t be possible with support from the people who live and work in our catchment.
-If you love rivers and the Lancashire landscape then you make a difference by leaving a gift in your will.
+If you love the Ribble catchment‘s waters and the Lancashire landscape then you make a difference by leaving a gift in your will.

-If you would like more information on leaving Ribble Rivers Trust a gift in your will, please get in touch on 01200 444452 or email firstname.lastname@example.org, or visit moneyhelper.org.uk for free and impartial advise on wills.
+If you would like more information on leaving Ribble Rivers Trust a gift in your will, please get in touch on 01200 444452.
+Alternatively you can email email@example.com.
+You can also visit Citizens Advice or moneyhelper.org.uk for free and impartial advice on wills.